 Take your stereo cable with 3.5 mm plug and peel the end exposing the wires.
 You will find tree smaller wires, they correspond to the left channel, right channel, and ground.

 Before soldering the cable on their corresponding amplifier pin place a small value ceramic disc capacitor (like 0.1 uF or 0.22 uF).
 Repeat the same on the other channel.

 If this sounds confusing the following picture explains it graphically.

 After soldering the respective cable on its amplifier input pin, notice that the pin is still connected to the other original components on the circuit board.
 We need to scrap both the right and the left channel tracks.
 You can scratch the track using an x-acto knife or box cutter.

-Do not scratch the track going to the Ground Pin, the amplifier needs it to work.
+Remember not to scratch the track going to the Ground Pin, the amplifier needs it to work.

 The volume Control